iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

-This introduction section continues with a brief discussion of topics related to mode-switching behavior policies, ranging from different temporal granularities to previous algorithms that exhibit mode-switching behavior.
+This introduction section continues with a brief discussion of topics related to mode-switching behavior policies, ranging from different temporal granularities to algorithms in the literature that exhibit mode-switching behavior.
 We emphasize practical understanding rather than attempting to present an exhaustive classification or survey of the subject.
 Afterwards, we discuss our motivation and rationale for this blog post: the authors of the initial mode-switching study showed that training with mode-switching